All About Pink

 My daughter was rummaging through her closet the other day, in search of pink.
 I couldn’t understand why.
 She has gone the way of most tweens that spent their toddler to preteen days in head-to-toe princess pink.
 She has now banished as much of it as possible from her wardrobe.
 Now, amid shades of aqua and purple, orange and blue, there was not a single pink shirt to be found.

 “Why the pink all of a sudden?”
 I asked.

 “For Breast Cancer Awareness.
 Everyone’s wearing pink at school tomorrow.”

-This month I have been thinking of those trips we would take to the doctor, how she wouldn’t let me see the lobby of the chemo clinic; I would wait for her in the car, doing my homework while she fought her fight, still shielding me from the sadness behind those doors.
+This month I have been thinking of those trips we would take to the doctor, and how she wouldn’t let me see the lobby of the chemo clinic.
+I would wait for her in the car, doing my homework while she fought her fight, still shielding me from the sadness behind those doors.
 I thought of that last week I had with her, when she collapsed in a seizure in our living room, and my call to 911.
-I remember the driver of the ambulance gently telling me, “Don’t follow behind me.
+And I remember the driver of the ambulance gently telling me, “Don’t follow behind me.
 Just drive carefully at your own pace and meet us at the hospital.”
 Little details, buried but never completely forgotten.

 Disclosure: This post is part of a collaboration with KitchenAid and their Cook for the Cure initiative for Breast Cancer Awareness.
 All opinions are, as always, my own.
 Sponsored posts such as these help behind the scenes at Kitchen Confidante.
 Thank you for visiting and making my blog part of your day.